Enhancing LLM Reasoning with Iterative DPO: A Comprehensive Empirical Investigation: Experiments

 \subsubsection{Setup and Main Results}

 Finally, we conduct multi-round DPO on the advanced Qwen2.5-Math-7B, aiming to benchmark against RL-based approaches under the same base model and training data.
 Inspired by DeepSeek-R1 \citep{zeng2025simplerl}, we observe that the verifiable reward (VR) is a 0/1 discrete variable, indicating whether the output meets predefined correctness criteria.
 This aligns with the original DPO framework, where correct samples are classified as positive and incorrect ones as negative, forming verifiable pairs (VP) for training.
 By applying VP-based filtering and gradual temperature scaling (inspired by \citet{xi2024enhancing}), we conduct 6 epochs of DPO.
-The final model, \underline{Qwen2.5-7B-DPO-VP}, is compared against several state-of-the-art RL-based methods: \begin{enumerate}[leftmargin=*, label=(\alph*)] \item\underline{Qwen2.5-Math-7B-Instruct} \citep{yang2024qwen2}: An Instruct model by Qwen with strong mathematical reasoning capabilities. \item\underline{rStar-Math-7B} \citep{guan2025rstar}: A model trained with a large amount of self-evolution MCTS data and filtered with process preference model (PPM). \item\underline{Eurus-2-7B-PRIME} \citep{cui2025process}: A model trained by process RL with implicit process rewards. \item\underline{Qwen2.5-7B-Simple-RL-Zero} \citep{zeng2025simplerl}: A model trained by RL with verifiable rewards without any extra SFT data. \item\underline{Qwen2.5-7B-PURE-VR} \citep{cheng2025pure}: A model trained by RL with verifiable rewards and min-form credit assignment without any extra SFT data.
+The final model, \underline{Qwen2.5-7B-DPO-VP}, is compared against several state-of-the-art RL-based methods: \begin{enumerate}[leftmargin=*, label=(\alph*)] \item\underline{Qwen2.5-Math-7B-Instruct} \citep{yang2024qwen2}: An Instruct model by Qwen with strong mathematical reasoning capabilities. \item\underline{rStar-Math-7B} \citep{guan2025rstar}: A model trained with a large amount of self-evolution MCTS data and filtered with process preference model (PPM). \item\underline{Eurus-2-7B-PRIME} \citep{cui2025process}: A model trained by process RL with implicit process rewards. \item\underline{Qwen2.5-7B-GRPO-Zero} \citep{shao2024deepseekmath}: A model trained by GRPO with verifiable rewards without any extra SFT data. \item\underline{Qwen2.5-7B-Simple-RL-Zero/Zoo} \citep{zeng2025simplerlzoo,zeng2025simplerl}: A model trained by PPO with verifiable rewards without any extra SFT data.
+Zero and Zoo refer to two versions released at different time points. \item\underline{Qwen2.5-7B-PURE-VR} \citep{cheng2025pure}: A model trained by RL with verifiable rewards and min-form credit assignment without any extra SFT data. \item\underline{Qwen2.5-7B-DPO-R1-Zero} \citep{zhang2025dpor1}: A concurrent work that applied iterative DPO without any extra SFT data. \end{enumerate}